How old is too old to go trick-or-treating?

 CLEVELAND (WJW) — Is there a time limit on happiness and getting free candy?
 Depending on whom you ask, there may be no age limit when it comes to trick-or-treating for Halloween.

-There are about 73 million people in the United States under the age of 18, according to the U.S. Census Bureau, and all of them could potentially trick-or-treat, as most towns do not have age limits — and even those that do (like this city in Virginia) aren’t out cracking down on older teens.
+There are about 73 million people in the United States under the age of 18, according to the U.S. Census Bureau.
+All of them could potentially trick-or-treat, as most towns do not have age limits — and even those that do (like this city in Virginia) aren’t out cracking down on older teens.

 “You are never too old!”
 Aneisha McMillan, of the Halloween Costume Association, told FOX Television Stations.
 “I live in a quaint little town in Michigan and my kids range from 7 to 24, and all of them will be trick-or-treating.”